zambal/eml/README.md

 nil
 ```

-By invoking `use Eml`, some macro's are imported into the current scope and core
+By invoking `use Eml`, some macros are imported into the current scope and core
 API modules are aliased. `use Eml.HTML` imports all generated html element
 macros from `Eml.HTML` into the current scope.
 The element macros just translate
 to a call to `%Eml.Element{...}`, a struct that is the actual representation of